Romeu Tuma

 Romeu Tuma (October 4, 1931 – October 26, 2010) was a Brazilian politician and a former director of the Federal Police.

-Tuma was born on October 4, 1931, in São Paulo, Brazil.
+Tuma was born on October 4, 1931, in São Paulo, Brazil, to a family of Syrian descent.
 He died on October 26, 2010, of multiple organ dysfunction syndrome, in the Sirio-Libanês Hospital in São Paulo, where he had been since September, suffering from infectious aphonia.